 This section contains information for administering Microsoft Office 365 mailboxes in the Delegation and Configuration console via the Account and Resource Management node and in the Web Console.
-With the appropriate powers, you can perform various user account management tasks, such as placing litigation holds and setting up email forwarding.
+With the appropriate powers, you can perform various user account management tasks, such as placing litigation holds, setting up email forwarding and so on.

 IMPORTANT: DRA manages Office 365 user mailboxes as well as migrated shared, room, and equipment mailboxes.
-For DRA to manage these mailboxes they must be associated with an onpremise user that is managed by DRA.
+For DRA to manage these mailboxes they must be associated with an onpremises user or Azure user that is managed by DRA.
 The mailbox properties will be available through the property pages for those associated users.